coderhead42/Balance/README.md

 FEATURES
 ==================

-A multiplayer mode, in which a player can compete with a second player.
+* A multiplayer mode, in which a player can compete with a second player.
 In this case, the player who fails to survive (i.e. whose last placed block leads to the falling of the pile) loses.
+* A menu of blocks from which user can choose a block from a given set of blocks of different shapes and dimensions.

 IMPLEMENTATION
 ==================

+Platform